sajeedkhan77/Python-Learning/README.md

 # Python-Learning
-This is all on my notes learning python programming.
+This is all on my notes learning python programming..